moov-io/imagecashletter/README.md

 * Please open an issue with a valid test file.
 * Review the project issues for more detailed information

-## Usage and tests
+## Usage
+Go library
+github.com/moov-io/imagecashletter offers a Go based cash image cash letter (ICL) file reader and writer.

+Supported Business Function Codes
+From Source
+This project uses Go Modules and thus requires Go 1.11+.
+You can download the source code and we offer tagged and released versions as well.
+We highly recommend you use a tagged release for production.

+$ git@github.com:moov-io/wire.git

+# Pull down into the Go Module cache
+$ go get -u github.com/moov-io/wire

+$ go doc github.com/moov-io/wire fedWireMessage

+## Tests
-The following is a high level example of reading and writing an X9 file.
+The following is a high level example of reading and writing an Image Cash Letter (ICL) file.

 ### Read a file